 The Sports Classic is available in four colors: Sport Grey Metallic, Agate Grey Metallic, Gentian Blue Metallic, and Black.
 The lollipop, side lettering, and double racing stripes will come in Light Sport Grey and will enhance whatever color selection is chosen.
 The exterior is adorned with a 1963 Crest, a gold-plated Porsche Exclusive Manufaktur plaque, a Heritage Design plaque, and gold-colored logos in the rear.
 If that isn’t glamorous enough, 911 Sports Classic owners will be able to purchase an exclusive Porsche Design titanium watch that matches their vehicle.

-“This unique approach sees the Style Porsche design department working with Porsche Exclusive Manufaktur to reinterpret iconic 911 models and equipment from the 1950s through to the 1980s and to revive design features from those decades,” said Alexander Fabig, Vice President of Individualization and Classic.
+“This unique approach sees the Fashion Porsche design department working with Porsche Exclusive Manufaktur to reinterpret iconic 911 models and equipment from the 1950s through to the 1980s and to revive design features from those decades,” said Alexander Fabig, Vice President of Individualization and Classic.

 The retro appearance is offset by modern amenities and improved performance.
 Although it has the same 3.7-liter twin-turbo flat-six found in the 911 Turbo models (capable of 543 horsepower and 442 lb.-ft. of torque), this 2022 model has a seven-speed manual transmission powering the rear wheels.
 In addition, the revised engine mapping allows the output to be compatible with the revamped transmission.
 Altogether, that makes for the most powerful 911 model out today.